Graduate Programs

 Department of English

-Cultivate practical, theoretical, and critical knowledge of methods for teaching English as a second or foreign language in various social and academic settings in the TESL/TEFL M.A. program.
+Cultivate practical, theoretical, and critical knowledge of methods for teaching English as a foreign or second language in various social and academic settings in the TEFL/TESL M.A. program.
+This specialization features an integrated core in which a comprehensive understanding of the form and communicative functions of the English language is combined with both general and skill-specific (reading, writing, listening, speaking) pedagogical theories and applications.
 Courses are designed to promote reflective inquiry, provide the necessary tools for ongoing professional growth, serve as models of effective pedagogy, and introduce the various ways in which instruction can be enhanced by contemporary technologies.
 Enhance the connection of theory and practice through a variety of supervised teaching experiences, and the completion of a portfolio, project, or thesis.

 Graduate Program